-Tonally the BASIC is reasonably dark with some low-end warmth via sub to mid bass response that’s fairly north of neutral.
+Tonally the BASIC is reasonably dark with some low-end warmth via sub to mid-bass response that’s fairly north of neutral.
 The BASIC also displays an elevated upper midrange to lower treble boost for percussion presence and a treble performance that falls off rather quickly post-5k.

 There isn’t so much of a lower mid-range dip so I wouldn’t say it displays a purposefully v-shaped recessed instrumental and vocal positioning.
 Rather it is more of a case that the low end and lower treble of the BASIC are just that bit more boosted.

 The BASIC bass signature is fairly measured sub-bass to upper-bass slope with a 5-6dB differential between 20Hz to 300Hz where it plateaus off into the lower mid and mid-range.

 This is an excellent extension for an IEM at this price point.
 With that slope though there is no mid-bass emphasis so the power of the BASIC bass performance is more in its sub-bass rumble than an overly boosted 150Hz impact.

 You will also get the hallmarks of a natural dynamic driver delivery with some very good body and texture.
 This type of bass frequency slope also means a lack of upper bass bloat clouding any desired low-end instrumental clarity leaving the mids to sound fairly free and spacious.

-The lack of lower mid-range dip, something typical in a v-shape means that the BASIC instrumental note doesn’t sound brittle or overly thin.
+The lack of a lower mid-range dip, something typical in a v-shape means that the BASIC instrumental note doesn’t sound brittle or overly thin.
 Combined with the impressive low-end power you get a nice smooth and natural sounding timbre.

 Instruments do however sit further back in the mix so whilst this offers a fairly welcome sense of spaciousness in the BASIC’s soundstage I did find the imaging a bit vague and less vivid and engaging.

-Vocals on the BASIC are reasonably clear and smooth, though, like its instrumental positioning, they are not terribly forward and at times sound like they are competing a little with instrumental passages, especially when the low-end gets an injection of energy.
+Vocals on the BASIC are reasonably clear and smooth, though, like its instrumental positioning, they are not terribly forward and at times sound like they are competing with instrumental passages, especially when the low-end gets an injection of energy.

-The BASIC has a reasonably boost in it upper mids and lower treble adding a bit of clarity and presence to percussion attacks and a tiny bit of sparkle overall but after around 5-6k it dips fairly quickly with an early roll-off that takes a little away in from the BASIC in terms of air and headroom.
+The BASIC has a reasonable boost in its upper mids and lower treble adding a bit of clarity and presence to percussion attacks and a tiny bit of sparkle overall but after around 5-6k it dips fairly quickly with an early roll-off that takes a little away from the BASIC in terms of air and headroom.

-For some, this means there might be a perceptible lack of top end clarity though I don’t really find the detail to be lacking.
+For some, this means there might be a perceptible lack of top-end clarity though I don’t really find the detail to be lacking.
 It simply is not to the fore quite as much as the bass response though a little bit more so than the mid-range performance.